How To Plan A Trip With Friends: 9 Easy Steps

 When you plan a trip with friends, consider and plan for the What If scenarios.
 Discuss possible outcomes and develop a fail-safe procedure to keep everyone safe.

-- What will we do if we miss the cruise ship departure?
+- What if we miss the cruise ship departure?

-- Do you know if your companions have a food allergy?
+- Do you know if your travel companions have a food or medicine allergy?

-- What will you do if someone goes missing?
+- What will you do if someone in your party goes missing?
 How long will you wait to notify the proper authorities?

-Sure this is a bummer to consider, but it is always better to be prepared.
+- Sure, these are bummer questions to ask, but it is always better to be prepared.

 Emergency Contact Form: